Differential evolution outside the box

 \subsubsection{Too many infeasible solutions}

 In the setup described in this paper, significantly more ISs get generated throughout optimisation runs \textit{than what might be expected}.
-Following widely accepted recommendations by the DE community for control parameters settings for this relatively low dimensional problem leads to \textit{nearly every DE configuration having 100\% points generated as infeasible for every single run in a series}.
+For our experiments here, we have have selected standard DE configurations and followed widely accepted recommendations by the DE community for setting control parameters \cite{bib:Zaharie2002}.
+And yet still, for this relatively low dimensional problem, \textit{nearly every DE configuration ends up having 100\% points generated as infeasible for every single run in a of series of $50$ runs}.
+The same observation holds true even if we exclude the runs with $F\in[1,2]$ which, over the years since DE has been proposed, has been excluded by collective intelligence of the community.

 Objective function $f_0$ considered in this paper is indeed extremely difficult to be `optimised' and this might be the reason for such a high number of ISs.
-In our opinion, POIS presented here should serve as \textit{upper bounds} for POIS generated for regular objective functions that are necessarily smoother than $f_0$.
+In our opinion, POIS discussed here should serve as \textit{upper bounds} for POIS generated for regular objective functions that are \textit{necessarily} smoother than $f_0$.

 Another reason for high POIS in results in this paper is the \textit{dimensionality}.
-Researchers in computational intelligence and related fields routinely claim that, by modern standards, a $30$ dimensional problem is in fact low dimensional \cite{Piotrowski20171}.
+Researchers in computational intelligence and related fields routinely claim that, by modern standards, a $30$-dimensional problem is in fact low dimensional \cite{Piotrowski20171}.
 However, mathematically speaking, it is not as it does present symptoms of the well-known `curse of dimensionality' \cite{bib:Bellman1957}.